30 Emerging Travel Destinations for 2020

 Top Attractions: Itaipu Dam, La Santísima Trinidad de Paraná, Triple Frontier, Monday’s Falls

 Why We Picked Paraguay

 The birthplace of mankind is opening its arms to visitors.
 Ethiopia has been quietly improving its tourist infrastructure of late, and may be finally poised to make a run as a top place to travel in East Africa.
 Though not a traditional safari destination, Ethiopia offers an extraordinary range of wildlife and bird-watching across its incredible array of landscapes.
-Plus, it's home to 9 UNESCO World Heritage sites, including the remarkable Lalibela cave churches.
-Culturally and geographically diverse, Ethiopia is the perfect place to travel in 2020 for those who dare to be different.
+Plus, it’s home to 9 UNESCO World Heritage sites, including the remarkable Lalibela cave churches.
+Culturally and geographically diverse, Ethiopia is the perfect place to travel for those who dare to be different.

 When to Visit: October to June

 Top Attractions: Simien Mountains National Park, Blue Nile Falls, Lake Tana, Erta Ale

 That’s it for this year’s Emerging Destination Award winners.